Search

 • Explain exactly what you need from the photographs.
 Do you want photos of people exploring the galleries at your museum?
 People walking in and out of the museum entrance, browsing your shop, and playing with interactives?
 Attractive interiors or object details?

-• Job specifics: hours of work, photo editing, file formats
+• Share the specifics of the job, including hours of work, whether you require photo editing, and what file formats you want.

 Brand identity

 • Your photos should reflect the brand identity of your museum or gallery.
 Explain this identity in your brief, and describe how you want your photos to look and feel.
 Should they be bright and fun, or serious and reflective?
 Should they be calm or energetic?
-You might decide to include examples of photography that you’re inspired by and hoping to replicate.
+You might decide to include examples of photography that you’re inspired by and hoping to replicate, and examples of past photography that you’re wanting to move away from.

 Target audience

 • Who are you trying to attract to your venue?
 Think about the things they would like to see.
-Young families may want to see photos of interesting interactives and accessible entrances, and places to play and eat.
-Teenagers may want to see relaxed spaces where they can hang out together.
-Older adults may want to see a bright and friendly cafe.
+Young families may want to see photos of interesting interactives, accessible entrances, and places to play and eat.
+Teenagers may want to see relaxed spaces where they can spend time together.
+Older adults may want to see a bright and friendly café.
 The wants and needs of your target audience should always inform your photography.

-• Also consider if any groups are currently underrepresented among your visitors; featuring members of these groups in your photography may help others in these groups to imagine themselves in your venue.
+• Also consider if any demographics are currently underrepresented among your visitors.
+Featuring members of these groups in your photography may convince wider audiences to imagine themselves in your venue.
 Underrepresented groups may include disabled people, LGBTQ+ people, or people whose ethnicities are minoritised in Scotland.
 Photography which features a diverse range of people may also help to attract international visitors.
+If you’re aiming to attract more diverse audiences, you must also ensure that your venue is a safe, welcoming, and accessible space: for more information on this topic, visit our advice guide on diversifying audiences.

 Purpose